The Pearl of the Antilles:

 Immediately after his arrival, Martínez de Campos began active operations, at the same time adopting “mild measures in spite of the desire of certain elements unmindful of the duties which civilization and humanity impose upon a regular government.
 Thus passions were becoming soothed, and minds prepared for peace.”

-On the 10th of February, 1878, General Campos met, at El Zanjón, near Havana, some of the insurgent leaders, and, after a brief conference, accepted articles of capitulation which were duly ratified by both sides, and which provided, among other things, that a general amnesty and pardon should be granted to all insurgents, as well as to deserters from the Spanish army, who should lay down their arms; that persons under trial and political prisoners, both within and outside the Island, should be set free; that slaves and Asiatic colonists then in the insurrectionary ranks should be granted freedom; and that Cuba was to enjoy “the same political privileges, organic and administrative, possessed by the (neighboring) island of Puerto Rico”—the most important of these being the right of representation in the Spanish Cortes, of which right, for forty years, Cuba had been unjustly deprived.
+On the 10th of February, 1878, General Campos met, at El Zanjón, near Havana, some of the insurgent leaders, and, after a brief conference, accepted articles of capitulation which were duly ratified by both sides, and which provided, among other things, that a general amnesty and pardon should be granted to all insurgents, as well as to deserters from the Spanish army, who should lay down their arms; that persons under trial and political prisoners, both within and outside the Island, should be set free; that slaves and Asiatic colonists then in the insurrectionary ranks should be granted freedom; and that Cuba was to enjoy “the same political privileges, organic and administrative, possessed by the (neighboring) island of Puerto Rico”—the most important of these being the right of representation in the Spanish Cortes, of which right,

 The Island now became rapidly pacified, in spite of a few lingering insurrectionary movements, and during the succeeding sixteen years appeared to enjoy comparative quiet and prosperity.
 Sixty-four representatives from Cuba sat in the Cortes at Madrid, and, thanks to the united efforts of disinterested Cubans and Spaniards, laws were passed which gradually abolished slavery (total abolition was only accomplished by 1886), insured a greater freedom of the press, established the right of petition, and guarded more carefully the liberty of the individual.